sasstools/sass-lint/CONTRIBUTING.md

 * Before creating a new issue, perform a [cursory search](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aissue+user%3Asasstools) to see if a similar issue has already been submitted.
 * Can create an issue [here](https://github.com/sasstools/sass-lint/issues).
 Please include as many details as possible when filing an issue.
 * Issue titles should be descriptive, explaining at the high level what it is about, and should be written in the same style as [Git commit messages](#git-commit-messages).
-* Please include the version of the Design Guide being used or viewed
+* Please include the version of Sass Lint being used
 * Do not open a [pull request](#pull-requests) to resolve an issue without first receiving feedback from a `collaborator` or `owner` and having them agree on a solution forward.
 * Include screenshots and animated GIFs whenever possible; they are immensely helpful.
 * When submitting a browser bug, please include the browser, version, operating system, and operating system version.
-* When submitting an update to or a new feature, pattern, guideline, etc… we prefer to see user research associated with the suggestion including testing methods, results, and sample size, whenever possible.
-This allows us to make more user-centered decisions and cut through assumptions and individual preferences.
 * Issues that have a number of sub-items that need to be complete should use [task lists](https://github.com/blog/1375%0A-task-lists-in-gfm-issues-pulls-comments) to track the sub-items in the main issue comment.

 ## Pull Requests